ryanjdew/ml-bucketeer/README.md

 ------------
 It creates 'buckets' in a map object based off of a regular expression ("regex") or specified parts of dateTime ("dateTime").
 For example, if you want to bucket based off of the first character of an string you could pass "^.".
 (See Executing for full example).
 Arguments after that are options.
-You can have "case-insensitive" or "capture-overflow" to catch items that might now match the regular expression.
+You can have "case-insensitive" or "capture-overflow" to catch items that might not match the regular expression.

 For dateTime you can specify any combination of the following to bucket by.
 Default is ("year","month").
 -"year"